reza-salehi125/USA_renewable_energy_consumption_1973_2025/README.md

 # U.S. Renewable Energy Consumption (1973 - 2025)
 ## Dataset Source
-The raw dataset, U.S. renewable energy (RE) consumption historical data from January 1973 to December 2025, was downloaded from the official website of the U.S. Energy Information Administration (EIA): https://www.eia.gov
+The raw dataset, U.S. renewable energy consumption historical data from January 1973 to December 2025, was downloaded from the official website of the U.S. Energy Information Administration (EIA): https://www.eia.gov

 This is a publicly available U.S. government data source.